-Planning: Definition of a holistic model

-We are currently executing a number of initiatives under our DSO strategy which are designed to support the digitalisation of the energy system.
-The specific initiatives we are currently working on are as follows:

-- Auto voltage control and monitoring replacement at EHV - Primary substation remote terminal units' replacement (RTUs) - Primary and secondary operational telecoms system replacement for SCADA - Distribution monitoring of LV monitoring at local substation level - Secondary telecoms system - Control and operational systems.

-After completion of the existing initiatives and subject to the scale they have been delivered to (i.e. scale versus proof of concept) we will undertake the following activities:

-Value analysis for scale: At the end of each project the benefits and outcomes of the project will be clearly articulated and candidates for digital enablement identified.
+Initiative breakdown Planning: Definition of a holistic model We are currently executing a number of initiative the digitalisation of the energy system.
+The speci Primary substation remote terminal units' repl Primary and secondary operational telecoms After completion of the existing initiatives and su of concept) we will undertake the following activ d to (i.e. scale versus proof and candidates for digital enablement identified. and Network Operations will be aligned with oth Initiatives that can provide control and system m Value analysis for scale: At the end of each project the benefits and outcomes of the project will be clearly articulated and candidates for digital enablement identified.
 Initiatives that can provide insight and analytics for asset management and Network Operations will be aligned with other analytics and modelling initiatives to provide maximum benefits.
 Initiatives that can provide control and system management will be assessed for their fit within the wider architecture and assessed for their suitability for integration with existing systems.

-Roadmap for further development: Scaled rollout of the existing initiatives or digital enablement will become part of a wider roadmap.
-Where this is the case, these new initiatives will be included in an updated action plan and will become part of the overall integrated plan to ensure alignment with similar and/or dependent projects.
-This ensures we manage a portfolio of initiatives in a coherent and holistic manner to maximise benefits.

-- LV management technology

-- Network Operations forecasting and analytics

-- Network Operations, automation and Al
+Roadmap for further development: Scaled rollo a wider roadmap.
+Where this is the case, these m part of the overall integrated plan to ensure align a portfolio of initiatives in a coherent and holistic ew initiatives will be included in an updat ment with similar and/or dependent proje d action plan and will become This is dependent on This is not dependent on any initiatives.
+This will enable LV management technology Network Operations forecasting and analytics Network Operations, automation and AI DERMS Advanced DMS

-- DERMS

-- Advanced DMS